fastvideo/gpu-camera-sample/README.md

 For continuous high performance applications we recommend professional NVIDIA Quadro and Tesla GPUs.

+## Multi-camera applications

+To run the software for multi-camera setups, we recommend to run one process per camera.
+If you have enough GPU memory and processing performance is ok, this is the simplest solution, which was tested in many applications.
+This is also a good choice for Linux solutions, please don't forget to turn on CUDA MPS.

+You can also create a software module to collect frames from different cameras and process them at the same pipeline with gpu-camera-sample application.
+In that case you will need less GPU memory which could be important for embedded solutions.

 ## Roadmap

 * GPU pipeline for monochrome cameras - done